-Pursuant to the conversion provisions of the Note, Veta agreed to raise a minimum of \$100,000 by way of a non-brokered private placement (the "Offering") of a minimum of 2,000,000 units ("Units") of Veta.
+Pursuant to the conversion provisions of the Note, Veta agreed to raise a minimum of \$100,000 by way of a non-brokered private placement (the "Offering") of a minimum of 200,000 units ("Units") of Veta.
 Each Unit shall consist of one Veta Share and one HoldCo Share purchase warrant of HoldCo (each, a "HoldCo Warrant").
-Each HoldCo Warrant shall entitle the holder to acquire one HoldCo Share at an exercise price of \$0.10 per HoldCo Share for a period of 12 months from the date of issuance.
+Each HoldCo Warrant shall entitle the holder to acquire one HoldCo Share at an exercise price of \$1.00 per HoldCo Share for a period of 12 months from the date of issuance.

-Subsequent to December 31, 2019, the Company did not complete the required private placement of 2,000,000 units.
-As a result, on April 15, 2020 the convertible debenture was converted into 6,000,000 common shares of Veta.
+The Company did not complete the Offering of 200,000 units.
+As a result, on April 15, 2020 the convertible debenture was converted into 600,000 common shares of Veta.
+Plethora did not exercise its Option on June 1, 2020 and the Company dropped its interest in the Exploration Properties.